Concrete basement construction details

 Also known as masonry walls, this happens to be the least expensive method.
 The basement walls are built using masonry or concrete block units.
 This method also takes a shorter period than what it would take using the other methods.

-They also tend to hold water for a longer period because the cinder blocks used are hollow in nature.
+They also tend to hold water for a longer period because the cinder blocks used are hollow.

 It is important to ensure that the walls are waterproofed and properly reinforced to avoid any water leakages and seepage.